consumptionof/cons-demo-store/README.md

 - Adding and updating the rewards card member to a meta table.
 - Verifying the age of someone requesting to buy age-restricted
   products, and storing that information in the meta table.
+- Processing a transaction and generating a receipt.

 The products table, part of the store database,